circuits/circuits/docs/source/tutorial.rst

 The Event class's constructor is defined as:

 .. code-block:: python

    class Event(object):

       def __init__(self, ``*args, **kwargs``):
          ...

 **Note**: Normally you would subclass ``Event`` and create your own classes of
-          events with appropriate doc-strings describing what the event is and what it's used for.
+          events with appropriate docstrings describing what the event is and what it's used for.
 You may even create constraints in the args and keyword args that can be passed to it during initialization.